 The place you're most likely to be stung is in your backyard, especially if it is where you spend the highest percentage of your time outside.
 But you don't need to be worried about every bee or wasp that comes into your yard.
 These insects aren't looking to sting you when away from their nests and foraging for nectar.
 If you move away from them without swinging your arms, your chances of being stung are lower.
 Here are a few more tips to help with prevention:

 Always look before you sit down on an outdoor chair.
 You're going to get stung if you sit on a stinging insect.

 Always examine cups before picking them up.
 Stinging insects are attracted to liquids, particularly sweet liquids.
-You may also consider using cups that have a cover, so you don't attract bees or wasps to your drink.
+You may also consider using cups with a cover, so you don't attract bees or wasps to your drink.

 Wear something on your feet when you walk around in your yard.
 It is surprisingly easy to step on a bee by accident.